John G. H. Halstead: Adviser to the Prime Minister

 The Arab oil embargo, which lasted from 17 October 1973 – 17 March 1974 ended the "long summer" of prosperity for the West that began in 1945, causing the steepest economic contraction since the Great Depression.
 The end of the "long summer" of prosperity, which many people in the West had assumed would last forever, caused considerable angst at the time.
 A famous headline in the Financial Times in December 1973 declared "The Future Will Be Subject To Delay".
 As a consequence, the Palestinian-Israeli dispute had been raised to the forefront of international politics as King Faisal, who was hailed at a conference of Third World leaders in February 1974 as "the mightiest Arab since the Prophet Mohammad", made it clear that he wanted a resolution of the long-standing dispute in favor of the Palestinians.
 The oil shock caused a major realignment in international relations as leaders of Western nations such as Britain and France were forced to court the favor of Middle Eastern leaders such as King Faisal and Shah Mohammad Reza Pahlavi of Iran, and even the American secretary of state, Henry Kissinger, declared the United States would henceforward be "even-handed" with the Israeli-Palestinian dispute.
 At the same time, there was much anger in the West at the Arab nations-which had just thrown their economies into a steep recession, caused a spiraling inflation, and led to major line-ups at gas stations-and in many quarters Arab became a common term of abuse.
 From the viewpoint of the Trudeau government, making an excessively pro-Arab statement at the UN would be politically unwise.

 In a memo of 2 October 1974 addressed to MacEachen, Halstead advocated that the Canadian delegation at the UN deliver a statement with "an implicit reference to a Palestinian personality".
 Halstead argued that such a statement would acknowledge the existence of a sense of Palestinian nationalism without however explicitly saying so; would align Canadian policies on the Israeli-Palestinian dispute with those of the western European states; and offer hope to moderate Palestinian nationalists that the world was not ignoring them.
 Halstead's memo influenced MacEachen to deliver a statement before the UN General Assembly speaking about Israel's "legitimate" security concerns while also admitting to "the concept of a distinct Palestinian entity and personality".
 MacEachen ended with the offer that Canada was willing to serve as an honest broker to work for peace in the Middle East.
-Through MacEachen's speech had no impact on international affairs with his offer of mediation being ignored by both sides, it satisfied the Trudeau's foreign and domestic objectives, being seen as sufficiently pro-Israeli to keep the favor of those supportive of Zionism while at the same time being sufficiently pro-Palestinian to avoid angering the Arab states.
+Though MacEachen's speech had no impact on international affairs with his offer of mediation being ignored by both sides, it satisfied the Trudeau's foreign and domestic objectives, being seen as sufficiently pro-Israeli to keep the favor of those supportive of Zionism while at the same time being sufficiently pro-Palestinian to avoid angering the Arab states.